rubrikinc/rbkcli/docs/natural_key_assignment.md

     $ rbkcli commands --select method=get
     ```

-    * When you want to select results that contain a key with an aproximated value (or key that contains the string), use:
+    * When you want to select results that contain a key with an approximated value (or key that contains the string), use:
     ```
     <key1>~<value>
     ```